beauchamplab/rave/README.md

 threeBrain::download_N27(make_default = TRUE)
 ```

 To update existing installations of RAVE, use Option 1 or run the following commands after making sure to update R and RStudio.
+Start RAVE and verify that the newer version loads.
+If not, restart RStudio and retry the update.

 ```r
 devtools::install_github('beauchamplab/rave')